Alums Robert and Kathleen Trenske Find Niche in Wedding Photography Business

 All of those changes may be stressful for other people, but the Trenskes relish the challenges, including being first-time parents.
 “One of the benefits of being self-employed,” said Kathleen, “is that we can make our own hours.”
 It helps, too, that Kathleen’s family lives in nearby New Jersey so they can be available to baby-sit when needed.

 Robert graduated from Sacred Heart in 2004 with a Bachelor of Science in Communication & Technology Studies and worked for the University for a short time before starting the wedding photography business.
-Kathleen graduated in 2003 with a Bachelor of Arts in Media Studies and a Master of Arts in Teaching in 2006.
+Kathleen graduated in 2003 with a Bachelor of Arts in Media Studies and a Master of Education in 2006.
 She also was an adjunct professor until last year in the Department of Communication and Media Studies.
 Kathleen joined him in the studio part time in 2007, when they married, and then full time the following year.

 They met as undergraduates at Sacred Heart and became friends.
 After graduation, Kathleen returned home to New Jersey while Robert worked in the IT Department at Sacred Heart.
 They lost contact with each other for a time until Kathleen was offered a graduate assistant position at Sacred Heart.
 Robert remembered telling Kathleen when he heard about the offer, ‘“Please come back.’”